 Increase compensation by increasing marketability.
 Lobbying, staying late, taking credit, buying beers — these have nothing to do with your compensation.
 If you want to increase your compensation, become better at what you do.
 It is very simple.
 Remember our professional sports team model?
 It is the same here.
 Increase your contract value by being a player that scores more goals.
 The rest is noise.

 You will be marked-to-market at your 9-month anniversary and every 12-months thereafter.
 If the market for your skill has increased in value, or your individual skill has increased, your compensation will increase.
-Similarly, if the market value of your skill set has decreased or your skills have atrophied, your salary will adjust down.

 We target being in the 75th percentile for your compensation.
 That means if you were to interview elsewhere, we would expect 1 in 4 companies to offer you a higher salary than us.
 Why don’t we just pay top-of-market?